 Lauren McAtamney (former project student, now doing a PGCE)

 Jessica Fannon (former MRes student, now PhD student at the University of Warwick)

-Kiran Kaur Bansal (former MSci student)
+Kiran Kaur Bansal (former MSci student and summer student)

 Bill Grey (former MSci project student, with Mike Tomlinson’s lab, now PhD student at Hammersmith hospital/KCL)

 Tim Hearn (former project student, now doing PhD in Alex Webb's lab from October 2011)

 Dan Gibbs (former PhD student, then in Mike Holdsworth’s lab at the University of Nottingham, now a Birmingham Fellow in the School of Biosciences)

 Candida Nibau (former postdoc, now in Glyn Jenkins’s lab at IBERS in Aberystwyth)

 Erika Yamada (former summer student, now a research associate in New Zealand)